gramineproject/gramine/Documentation/quickstart.rst

 Other sample applications
 -------------------------

-We prepared and tested several applications to demonstrate Gramine usability.
-These applications can be found in the :file:`CI-Examples` directory in the repository, each containing a short README with instructions how to test it.
-We recommend starting with a simpler, thoroughly documented example of Redis, to understand manifest options and features of Gramine.
+Several applications that demonstrate Gramine usability are available in the :file:`CI-Examples` directory in the repository.
+Each application contains a short README file with instructions how to test it.
+We recommend starting with a simpler, thoroughly documented example of Redis to understand manifest options and Gramine features.

 Additional sample configurations for applications enabled in Gramine can be found in a separate repository https://github.com/gramineproject/examples.